 For the simulation of complete X-ray emission spectra, i.e. for the calculation of several emission energies and their corresponding intensities, one can again start from an explicitly core-ionized state by tweaking a suitable ground state method to converge onto this state.
-Subsequently, the valence-to-core transitions are computed as "excited" states with negative excitation energies and oscillator strengths using, for example, established linear response theory.^{1,18,19} The core-ionized reference determinant belongs to the class of so-called non-Aufbau references, since it possesses a vacancy in an inner electronic shell, thus violating the Aufbau principle.
-This procedure yields full X-ray emission spectra corresponding to one particular core-hole in one single calculation, avoiding the need of separate calculations for each valenceto-core transition.
-This computational procedure has already been successfully employed within time-dependent DFT (TDDFT)^{18,20}, equation of motion coupled cluster singles and doubles (EOM-CCSD),^{18,20-22} and the algebraic diagrammatic construction (ADC) scheme.23 In principle, one can exploit this procedure to start from a non-Aufbau reference state also for the computation of other X-ray spectroscopies such as RIXS24 and transient XAS.25 However, when using such reference states for response and equation-of-motion theories, the convergence issues related to near-singularities from certain doubly excited configurations with near-zero energy difference, are again present.
+Subsequently, the valence-to-core transitions are computed as "excited" states a) Electronic mail: thofra@kth.se with negative excitation energies and oscillator strengths using, for example, established linear response theory.
+1,18-20 The core-ionized reference determinant belongs to the class of so-called non-Aufbau references, since it possesses a vacancy in an inner electronic shell, thus violating the Aufbau principle.
+This procedure yields full X-ray emission spectra corresponding to one particular core-hole in one single calculation, avoiding the need of separate calculations for each valence-to-core transition.
+This computational procedure has already been successfully employed within time-dependent DFT (TDDFT)^{18,19,21}, equation of motion coupled cluster singles and doubles (EOM-CCSD), ^{18,21-23} and the algebraic diagrammatic construction (ADC) scheme.24 In principle, one can exploit this procedure to start from a non-Aufbau reference state also for the computation of other X-ray spectroscopies such as RIXS25 and transient XAS.26 However, when using such reference states for response and equationof-motion theories, the convergence issues related to nearsingularities from certain doubly excited configurations with near-zero energy difference, are again present.
 These leads to numerical instabilities in the solution algorithms and to spurious results for transition energies and oscillator strengths, as will be shown below.